 Students who register for classes prior to the billing authorization being processed or who register for modules which are not listed on the authorization will be dropped from those modules within 24 hours for nonpayment.

 Student Progress Reports

 The College will send a progress report to the authorized representative of the sponsor at the end of the semester.
 If the sponsor requires more frequent progress reports, the student will be required to provide them to the sponsor.
-Student progress reports are available at any time via KRIS.
-To access, go to KRIS for Students, then Academic Profile, then Sponsored Student Program Report.
+Students can pull their unofficial transcript/course history by logging into their Bruin Portal and clicking on the Transcripts link, then downloading an unofficial transcript.